dattran96/Hardware-accelerators-for-systems-on-chip/README.md

     3_mmap: Test the AXI Multiplier by writing 2 sample values to first and second register and getting back value from the third register

     4_debug: debug server to transfer data from board to PC in ESA LAB

+Task 3 and 4: Still working on

+    Accelerator for a Sobel Filter in image processing area.